-The existing literature often frames negative implications, i.e. risks, for the science system as ethical issues, and also mixes ethical and legal aspects.
-Issues are raised on how we understand 'authorship' in the research context, be it as accountability, as a substantial contribution to a text, as ownership in contrast to plagiarism, and with respect to text and language improvement (Staiman, 2023).
-Critics argue that chatbots cannot take responsibility for the content they produce and cannot be held accountable (Corless, 2023; Liebrenz et al., 2023).
-In addition, their ability to generate quality academic research ideas "raises fundamental questions around the meaning of creativity and ownership of creative ideas" (Lucey & Dowling, 2023 n.p.), which in turn sparks questions about originality, scholarly citation practices and the boundary to plagiarism (Lund et al., 2023; Tomlinson et al., 2023).
-It thus comes as no surprise that publishers like Springer Nature have banned ChatGPT and similar software from being given authorship on papers: and Science editors have also prohibited the use of any text generated by those tools.
-Many commentators have raised concerns about the implications of the LLMs producing inaccurate or misleading output and the potential spread of misinformation (Dwivedi et al., 2023; Liebrenz et al., 2023).
-Similar ethical concerns are raised regarding the potential of these tools to reproduce and amplify bias, both in the training data and the development process, and the implications of this for the integrity of science (Lund et al., 2023).
-There have been techno-solutionist claims that potential harms of such systems can be mitigated by watermarking their output (Kirchenbauer et al., 2023).
-Additional ethical considerations include the potential to replace humans in the scholarly work process (Lund et al., 2023).
-This includes positions that were thought to be less likely to be automated until a few years ago (Dwivedi et al., 2023).
-Furthermore, the commercialization of these tools would exclude scholars and institutions in low-income and middle-income countries, thus entrenching existing inequalities in knowledge dissemination and scholarly publishing (Liebrenz et al., 2023).
+The existing literature frequently mentions negative implications, i.e., risks, for the science system as ethical issues, and also mixes ethical and legal aspects.
+Issues are raised on how to understand 'authorship' in the research context, be it as accountability, as a substantial contribution to a text, as ownership in contrast to plagiarism, and with respect to text and language improvement, as Staiman (2023) argues in a guest post for The Scholarly Kitten.
+Critics argue that chatbots cannot take responsibility for the content they produce and cannot be held accountable (Corless 2023; Liebrenz et al. 2023).
+In addition, their ability to generate quality academic research ideas "raises fundamental questions around the meaning of creativity and ownership of creative ideas" (Lucey and Dowling 2023 n.p.), which in turn sparks questions about originality, scholarly citation practices and the boundary to plagiarism (Lund et al. 2023; Tomlinson et al. 2023).
+It, thus, comes as no surprise that publishers like Springer Nature have banned ChatGPT and similar software from being given authorship on papers, a position shared by many scientists, according to Stokel-Walker (2023), and Science editors even have prohibited the use of any text generated by those tools.
+Many commentators have raised concerns about the implications of the LLMs producing inaccurate or misleading output and the potential spread of misinformation (Dwivedi et al. 2023; Liebrenz et al. 2023).
+Similar ethical concerns are raised regarding the potential of these tools to reproduce and amplify bias, both in the training data and the development process, and the implications of this for the integrity of science (Lund et al. 2023).
+There have been techno-solutionist claims that potential harms of such systems can be mitigated by watermarking their output (Kirchenbauer et al. 2023).
+Additional ethical considerations include the potential to replace humans in the scholarly work process (Lund et al. 2023).
+This includes positions that were thought to be less likely to be automated until a few years ago (Dwivedi et al. 2023).
+Furthermore, the commercialization of these tools would exclude scholars and institutions in low-income and middle-income countries, thus entrenching existing inequalities in knowledge dissemination and scholarly publishing (Liebrenz et al. 2023).

-There is a broadly perceived lack of regulation, or at least clear regulatory guidance for LLMs and related tools, on issues such as privacy, security, accountability, copyright violations, disinformation, misinformation and other forms of abuses and misuses of LLMs and LLM-based tools (Dwivedi et al., 2023; Khowaja et al., 2023; Lund et al., 2023).
-After the Italian Data Protection Authority imposed an immediate temporary limitation on the processing of Italian users' data by OpenAI in late March 2023 in order to enforce demands on the protection of data subjects' rights (GPDP, 2023), other national data protection authorities in Europe have followed suit and opened proceedings against OpenAI (Sokolov, 2023).
-European data protection authorities have even set up a task force to cooperate and exchange information on enforcing EU laws on OpenAI (Goujard, 2023).
-At the same time, the European Parliament called for expanding the potential reach of the proposed EU AI Act by including ChatGPT-like systems to the list of high-risk categories of AI systems (Helberger & Diakopoulos, 2023).
-Furthermore, Hacker, Engel & Mauer (2023) call for specific regulation of LLM-based tools, "large generative AI models", under the EU Digital Services Act and provide four concrete, workable suggestions that include transparency obligations, mandatory yet limited risk management, non-discrimination data audits, and expanded content moderation.
+There is a perceived lack of regulation, or at least clear regulatory guidance for LLMs and related tools, on issues such as privacy, security, accountability, copyright violations, disinformation, misinformation, and other forms of abuses and misuses of LLMs and LLM-based tools (Dwivedi et al. 2023; Khowaja et al. 2023; Lund et al. 2023).
+After the Italian Data Protection Authority imposed an immediate temporary limitation on the processing of Italian users' data by OpenAI in late March 2023 to enforce demands on the protection of data subjects' rights, as outlined in their press release (GPDP 2023), other national data protection authorities in Europe have followed suit and opened proceedings against OpenAI, reports Sokolov (2023).
+European data protection authorities have even set up a task force to cooperate and exchange information on enforcing EU laws on OpenAI, according to a news report (Goujard 2023).
+At the same time, the European Parliament called for expanding the potential reach of the proposed EU AI Act by including ChatGPT-like systems to the list of high-risk categories of AI systems (Helberger and Diakopoulos 2023).
+Furthermore, Hacker et al. (2023) call for specific regulation of LLM-based tools, "large generative AI models", under the EU Digital Services Act and provide four concrete, workable suggestions that include transparency obligations, mandatory yet limited risk management, non-discrimination data audits, and expanded content moderation.

-3 METHODOLOGY
+3 Methodology